Transgender rights in Canada: Newfoundland and Labrador

 Similar to Ontario, Newfoundland and Labrador's Medical Care Plan (MCP) formerly required surgical assessments from CAMH as a prerequisite for covering SRS procedures.
 This was subject to outcry from the province's trans community, including in one case a complaint filed with the Newfoundland Human Rights Commission.
 It was the last province to require such an assessment.

 In 2019, a new policy on Transition-Related Surgeries went into effect, removing the CAMH assessment requirement.
 However, other barriers still exist for Newfoundlanders and Labradoreans accessing SRS procedures; some procedures are not covered at all, and since all surgeries are performed outside the province, costs relating to travel and accommodations must be paid upfront.
 MTAP (the Medical Transportation Assistance Program) does provide some subsidies for these non-surgical costs, but only partially.

 Nova Scotia

 Transgender and non-binary Nova Scotians can get gender affirming surgeries (GAS) publicly funded through Nova Scotia's Medical Service Insurance.
-All covered GAS procedures can be preformed through GrS Montreal's Centre Métropolitain de Chirurgie in Montreal and a majority can also be preformed in Nova Scotia.
+All covered GAS procedures can be performed through GrS Montreal's Centre Métropolitain de Chirurgie in Montreal and a majority can also be performed in Nova Scotia.
 And as of July 28, 2023 the eligibility criteria is based on Version 8 of the WPATH Standards of Care.